Sharing is caring!

 Melt-in-your-mouth snickerdoodle recipe without cream of tartar made from scratch, these popular American cookies are sure to please.

 What is not to like about these snickerdoodles?
 They are soft and so comforting, they taste of cinnamon and are just perfect to dunk into your milk on a cold evening spent in front of the TV.

-Although I did read on Wikipedia that the snickerdoodles may have German origins, I really cannot think of any German cookie I know (and I have baked loads of different German cookies over the years) that are anything like these snickerdoodles.
+Although I did read on Wikipedia that the snickerdoodles may have German origins, I really cannot think of any German cookie I know (and I have baked loads of different German cookies over the years) that is anything like these snickerdoodles.

-Some even claim that the name snickerdoodles is coming from the German word Schneckennudel but, if you ask me, I can see no similarity there at all.
+Some even claim that the name snickerdoodle is coming from the German word Schneckennudel but, if you ask me, I can see no similarity there at all.
 So, as far as I am concerned these easy snickerdoodle cookies are as American as they can be.

 Classically, snickerdoodle cookies are made using cream of tartar.
 According to what I have read, it is the cream of tartar that makes them soft and so very, unlike typical sugar cookies.

 So, I replaced the cream of tartar and baking soda required by the recipe with 2 teaspoons baking powder.

 I could not have been happier with the result: soft, pillowy, melt-in-your-mouth snickerdoodle cookies, perfectly spiced with cinnamon.

-Although, I must admit that I was very surprised by the texture of these cookies at first, I don’t usually make soft cookies and like my daughter put it – the snickerdoodles are more like little cakes than like cookies.
+Although I must admit that I was very surprised by the texture of these cookies at first, I don’t usually make soft cookies and as my daughter put it – the snickerdoodles are more like little cakes than like cookies.
 But perfectly delicious!

 The snickerdoodle recipe without cream of tartar is super easy to make cookies, you can whip them up in a matter of minutes, roll them in a cinnamon and sugar mixture and bake them for about 8 minutes.

-- Step 1: Make sure the butter is soft, take it out of the fridge a few hours before baking, so that it can reach room temperature.
+- Make sure the butter is soft, take it out of the fridge a few hours before baking, so that it can reach room temperature.
 Beat the soft butter and the sugar together until creamy.

 - Add the eggs and continue beating until incorporated.